 - Bringing text close to or far away from eyes to improve clarity

 Keeping your eye out for telltale behaviors and symptoms is the first step in identifying a vision problem.
 The next step is to visit your [eye-doctor], who will assess your child’s functional vision.
 If any lagging visual skills are identified, your child may greatly benefit from vision therapy.

 Vision therapy is a specialized program designed to improve the eye-brain connections in order to strengthen the visual skills necessary for academic and athletic success.

 Each vision therapy program is customized to the individual needs of the patient and may include the use of lenses, prisms, occluders, filters and other equipment.

 Is your child showing signs of a vision problem?
-Call Dr. Marianne Hopkins in The Niagra Vision Therapy Centre at Dr. Hopkins & Associates to schedule an appointment for a comprehensive vision evaluation.
+Call Dr. Marianne Hopkins in The Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry to schedule an appointment for a comprehensive vision evaluation.

 - A: Vision involves a lot more than just how clearly you can see from a distance of 20 feet.
 There are 17 visual skills that are absolutely essential for success in reading, writing, math, and even athletics.
 A problem with any of these visual skills can cause poor academic and athletic performance.A comprehensive eye exam is the best way to rule out any vision problems that may be getting in the way of your child's success.

 - A: Basic vision screenings conducted at schools or by pediatricians may detect a distance vision problem, but they cannot detect other vision problems that can interfere with learning.
 During a comprehensive eye exam, your eye doctor will not only determine your prescription for eyeglasses or contact lenses but will also check your eyes for common eye diseases, assess how your eyes work together as a team, and evaluate your eyes as an indicator of your overall health.